Madison Rayne: All Elite Wrestling (2022–present)

 All Elite Wrestling announced in August 2022 that Rayne had signed as a coach for the promotion's women's division.
 She is also set to compete as a wrestler.
 Rayne made her in-ring debut for the promotion on the August 5 episode of AEW Rampage.
+On August 10 at AEW Quake by the Lake, Rayne was unsuccessful at winning the TBS Championship against Jade Cargill.

+Return to ROH (2023–present)

+Rayne appeared on January 18 at The Jay Briscoe Celebration of Life, where she was defeated by ROH Women's World Champion Athena, if Rayne won, she would have received a title match.
+Rayne made her Ring of Honor (ROH) return on the March 2, 2023, episode of ROH on Honor Club, where she alongside Skye Blue defeated The Renegades (Charlette Renegade and Robyn Renegade).
+During a dark match with Robyn Renegade on the April 13 episode of Honor Club, Rayne suffered a foot injury.
+Rayne returned on the December 12, 2024 episode of Honor Club.

 Personal life

 Simmons married Jesse Cabot on February 8, 2011.
-Their child, a daughter named Charley, was born on August 29, 2013.
+Their daughter was born on August 29, 2013.
 Simmons and Cabot divorced in 2015.
 Later that year, in August, Simmons married Impact Wrestling commentator Josh Lomberger (better known as Josh Mathews).